The Story of PEPYS CARD GAMES

 The second edition of Happy Families of the World was also published in 1962 but it was no revamped game this time.
 It has some rather good pictures completely different from any preceding Happy Families game.
 The only photographic card game was Wild Life.
 The photographs were taken by Philip Wayre at his Norfolk Wildlife Park at Great Witchingham near Norwich.

 The Planes Game was the third game with three pictures on most cards, issued in 1965.
 Also this year was a great Disney game Winnie the Pooh which was every inch a top quality children’s game with superb pictures.
 The last Double Feature game, Channel X was issued in 1966 and showed Pepys awareness of modern TV advertising on the new commercial channel.

 A final Disney inspired game was Jungle Book which was the only game published in 1967, and frankly it wasn’t very exciting.
 British Birds published in 1968 is still on sale today so it must be a steady seller.
 Perhaps to revitalise their range Pepys turned to MGM for a new game.
-Tom and Jerry was issued in 1972, another game for young children.
+Tom & Jerry Snap was issued in 1972, another game for young children.
 1972 was the year that Rupert was first issued, a very nice game with the famous bear from the Daily Express newspaper.
 This must have been popular as the game was reissued in 1981 and 1984.

 THE LAST CHAPTER

 In 1975 there was only one game published, Noddy Snap (above), again based on a children’s TV series and intended for the very young.
 1977 was the year of Fred Basset who first appeared in a cartoon strip in the Daily Mail in 1963.
 The last throes of the company were The Famous Five, a second edition completely redrawn (and gaining absolutely nothing from it) in 1975 and also Rupert was reissued, both tied in with TV series.
 After that no further trading was carried on until finally in 1983 Castell Bros was disassociated.